pkoutoupis/gb-studio-misc-extras/README.md

 same name originally developed and distributed by `pau-tomas`.
 It has been modified to support "close with the press of the Start button" and to adjust open/close speeds from the user interface.
 Original project: `gb-studio-plugins`

+The `Edit Actor Active Index` plugin is a modified condensed and minimal port of Mico27's plugin of the same name.
+It is used to render actors in a specific order.
+Sort of like defining z-index of actors on screen.